COUNTING UP TO REVELATION

 When the Israelites were redeemed from slavery in Egypt, they needed to be set free from an engrained slave mentality.
 After witnessing the miracles of God and proclaiming Him as their God and King, their passage from the Red Sea to Mount Sinai was a time of preparation.
 Their minds were being renewed in order that they might receive the great revelation of God that awaited them at the mountain.
 So it is with us.
-When we are redeemed from sin and death by our Father’s loving grace, through the perfect sacrifice of the blood of the Passover Lamb, we need a season of transformation – a renewing of our minds and hearts – before we can stand in the place of greater revelation of the glory of God.
+When we remember the exodus from Egypt, the redemption from slavery by our Father’s loving grace, we realize we need a further season of transformation – a renewing of our minds and hearts – before we can stand in the place of greater revelation of the glory of God.
 We must consciously move forward on our journey, covered by the cloud of His mercy, before we can stand at the Mount in the fire of His glory.

 FIFTY DAYS OF PREPARATION

 The walk from redemption to revelation is not a random wander.
 God is a God of purpose and order.
 His greatest gift to His children, after the gift of life, is the potential and the ability to change and to grow as we learn of Him and follow His ways.